chimericdream/worldofpannotia.com/src/_planes/water.md

      * Subjective directional gravity.
 The gravity here works similar to that of the Elemental Plane of Air.
 But sinking or rising on the Elemental Plane of Water is slower (and less dangerous) than on the Elemental Plane of Air.
      * Water-dominant.
      * Enhanced magic.
 Spells and spell-like abilities that use or create water are both extended and enlarged (as if the Extend Spell and Enlarge Spell metamagic feats had been used on them, but the spells don't require higher-level slots).
 Spells and spell-like abilities that are already extended or enlarged are unaffected by this benefit.
      * Impeded magic.
-Spells and spell-like abilities with the fire descriptor (including spells of the Fire domain) are impeded.
+Spells and spell-like abilities with the fire descriptor (including spells of the {% domain_link fire %} domain) are impeded.
 ---